bmustiata/git-monorepo/README.rst

 --------------

 ``subtree`` creates the commits, including merges into the upstream repos.
 This could severely pollute the history of the upstream repos.
+Because of this reason, squashing is implicitly enabled.

-To squash the history into single commits, enable squashing commits via the ``squash`` property:
+To disable squash the history into single commits, set the ``squash``
+property:

 .. code:: yaml

     mappings:
       # ...
-    squash: true
+    squash: false

 pull
 ----